turgu1/ESP-IDF-InkPlate/README.md

 The code is also being transformed to be closer to C++ functionalities, targetting a stronger usage of the language elements that will sustain the author's software developement.
 A bit less C and more C++...

 The source code is divided in two major groups: the low-level device drivers group, under the `inkplate_platform` class, and the *mid-level* graphical group, under the `inkplate` class.
 The coupling between these groups is minimal: one can take the `inkplate-platform` and build on top of it without the graphical portion.
-The graphical group rely on the drivers.
-The coupling is light as it is done through aggregation instead of inheritence.
+As the graphical group rely on the drivers, it is inline with the Arduino counterpart.
+The coupling between the two groups is light as it is done through aggregation instead of inheritence.

 Here is a list of the changes being done: